-Cwesi recounts as a testimony giving his life to Christ as a teenager and consequently being drawn to the things of God particularly church music thereafter.
-This lead to over a decade of service, learning and preparation in his local church (Tema Community 8 Lighthouse Chapel Church, Ghana) as a worship leader and music director before making a ministry debut as a solo artiste in 2008 with his ‘Blessed Are They’ album.
-The album, which had hit songs such as ‘Okurayen’, ‘Look into Your Eyes’, title track ‘Blessed Are They’, among others, according to Cwesi was a major learning experience for him and a product of his life experiences, young ministry and relationship with God, fore showing a great trail in ministry that beckoned him.
+Cwesi recounts as a testimony of giving his life to Christ as a teenager and consequently being drawn to the things of God particularly church music thereafter.
+This led to over a decade of service, learning and preparation in his local church (Tema Community 8 Lighthouse Chapel Church, Ghana) as a worship leader and music director before making a ministry debut as a solo artiste in 2008 with his ‘Blessed Are They’ album.
+The album, which had hit songs such as ‘Okurayen’, ‘Look into Your Eyes, title track ‘Blessed Are They’, among others, according to Cwesi was a major learning experience for him and a product of his life experiences, young ministry and relationship with God, foreshowing a great trail in ministry that beckoned him.

 *Multiple nominations at the 2011 Africa Gospel Music Awards (including Best Gospel Video & Discovery of the Year),

 *Best New Artiste of the Year at the 2011 Ghana Gospel Industry Awards (he had multiple nominations here too)

 *’Best Gospel Video’ at the 2011 Vodafone-4syte Music Video Awards, Ghana.

 *‘Best Lyrics for a Most Wanted Song’ award at the Christian Community’s 2011 Most Wanted Contemporary Gospel Music Awards held in February.